 Released to the public in 2016, the CZ Scorpion EVO 3 S1 Carbine has steadily made a name for itself as one of the best of breed options in the ever growing Pistol Caliber Carbine (PCC) market.

 The CZ Scorpion EVO 3 S1 is a pistol caliber carbine made by the highly regarded firearms manufacturer CZ.
-CZ is an abbreviation of CZUB which in turn is an acronym for “Česká zbrojovka Uherský Brod” a Czech company whose roots go back to 1919 in the former Czechoslovakia.
+CZ is an abbreviation of CZUB which in turn is an acronym for “Česká zbrojovka Uherský Brod”.
+It’s a Czech company whose roots go back to 1919 in the former Czechoslovakia.

-The modern CZ Scorpion EVO 3 S1 pistol caliber carbine is chambered for the pervasive 9mm Luger (9×19 Parabellum) cartridge.
-CZ had earlier produced the CZ Scorpion or “Škorpion” which was a select fire sub-machine gun developed in the late 1950s but the modern Scorpion is really a different animal altogether.
+The modern CZ Scorpion EVO 3 S1 pistol caliber carbine is chambered for the common 9mm Luger (9×19 Parabellum) cartridge.
+CZ had earlier produced the CZ Scorpion or “Škorpion” which was a select fire sub-machine gun developed in the late 1950s.
+The modern Scorpion is really a different animal altogether.

-The current CZ Scorpion EVO models actually derive from the Laugo sub-machine gun produced around 2002 whose design was then acquired by CZ and rebranded as the Scorpion.
+The current CZ Scorpion EVO models actually derive from the Laugo sub-machine gun.
+That was produced around 2002 and whose design was then acquired by CZ and re-branded as the Scorpion.
 I mean, why waste a great name like Scorpion that is already associated with your brand?
 It was a perfect fit.

 Man, am I glad they did.